- Pharmaceutical company Eli Lilly said in a new report that their diabetes medication Mounjaro led to significant weight loss in a Phase 3 study.

 Martin said taking weight-loss medication can be part of a long-term strategy.

 “Obesity is a chronic condition and is associated with many other chronic conditions that could be incredibly detrimental to your health,” Martin said.
 “We are lucky that medication now exists to help treat it, adding to the importance of accessibility for the patients who need it.”

 Dr. Jonathan Fialkow, chief of cardiology at Baptist Health Miami Cardiac and Vascular Institute, said the benefits of Ozempic for weight loss are already making it harder to get these drugs for the main reason they were developed.

-“Ozempic is not a weight-loss medication and was made to treat diabetes,” Fialkow told Healthline.
-“The high demand created for Ozempic for weight loss is limiting the supplies needed for diabetic patients.
+“Ozempic is not a weight loss medication and was made to treat diabetes,” Fialkow told Healthline in an earlier interview.
+“The high demand created for Ozempic for weight loss is limiting the supplies needed for people with diabetes.
 The pharmacies are out of it and we’re jumping through hoops to have them be able to continue on the medication.”